 UE will provide independent arrival instructions with the immigration packets they send prior to the beginning of the term.
-Note that you will need to travel through London, and change transportation with your luggage two to four times, in order to reach Harlaxton Manor.
+Note that you will need to travel through London and change transportation with your luggage two to four times, in order to reach Harlaxton Manor.
 You will also spend at least \$100 U.S. to get from the airport to Harlaxton.
 Please consider these factors when comparing airfares.
+Cheaper is not always better.